RohitShekharSingh/CodeforcesAnalytics/README.md

 # CodeforcesAnalytics

-Get to Know about your friends performance at codeforces through this really fun website and compaare your performance.
+Get to Know about your friends performance at codeforces through this really fun website and compare your performance.